 - Season the pork shoulder with Creole seasoning and place in a zip lock or vacuum sealed bag overnight in the fridge.

 - The next day take the shoulder out and sear all sides on a hot cast iron skillet with a little oil.
 Once seared place the shoulder in a slow cooker or a medium size pot.

 - In the same skillet sauté the onions, bell peppers, and celery.
 Add a 1/2 teaspoon of salt to help draw out some moisture and cook till soft.
 Add the garlic and 1/2 the chopped green onions.
 Cook for a few minutes more.

 - Add the diced liver to the vegetables and cook a few minutes more.
 Once finished remove from heat and add to the crock pot or pot that the pork shoulder is in.

-- Add 9 cups of water or enough to cover the ingredients by 1 inch, then add your seasonings and chicken bouillon.
+- Add enough chicken stock to cover the ingredients by 1 inch, then add your seasonings.
 Let it cook on low covered for 3-5 hours till your pork is falling off the bone.

 - Once finished separate the liquid from the meat and veggies.
 Debone your pork and run the pork meat and the vegetables through a 6mm grinder plate.